igorwwwwwwwwwwwwwwwwwwww/log2hist/README.md

-# histy
+# log2hist

-Histy is a histogram renderer.
+log2hist is a histogram renderer.

 It transforms input in the shape of: